charlespughtech/charlespughtech/README.md

 I love tackling real-world challenges and sharing my journey as I grow in the world of data analytics.

+"True insight in analytics emerges when data's patterns reveal not just answers, but the thought-provoking questions worth asking."
+— Charles Pugh

 ---

 ## Skills